stevenktruong/math-website/data/personal.md

 ## Office Hours

 Anyone is welcome to come to any of my office hours, but if too many people show up, I'll be prioritizing the students in the specified class.
-These will all be held in my office at {{ office }}.
+This summer, all my office hours are on [Zoom](https://ucla.zoom.us/j/9645212828).

--   Tuesdays, 2pm - 4pm (MATH 131B)
+-   Tuesdays, 11am - 1pm (MATH 170E)
--   Wednesdays, 2pm - 4pm (MATH 131B)

 ## Hobbies